vplauzon/vplauzon.github.io/_posts/2021/1/2021-02-10-rise-of-data-lake-table.md

 In one sentence:  *the total super set of features we can pack in a table format is inferior to the super set of features of analytical databases*.

 A big advantage of database APIs we mentionned is being a choke point for access control.
-How do we implement data masking within a data lake?
+How do we implement data masking within a Data Lake?
 Once a principal has access to a blob, how can we apply finer grain access?

 This is typically implemented at the query engine level (Apache Ranger plug-ins).
 That approach is a little ackward with modern approach where passthrough authentication to the lake is used.